Nemone Lethbridge: Career

 In 1994, O'Connor was given access to a small selection of files from his 1942 trial.
 One memo suggested that the actual killer was the same man who O'Connor claimed had confessed in 1968.
 When the government started its assault on public funding in 1995, she set up Our Lady of Good Counsel Law Centre in Stoke Newington.

 Lethbridge’s story was featured in the First 100 Years project, set up to celebrate the centenary of women being able to join the legal profession in the UK and Ireland as a result of Parliament passing the Sex Disqualification (Removal) Act in 1919.
 In 2 Hare Court, a pair of white silk gloves was carried to the swearing-in ceremony of 2019 to mark the centenary of women being allowed to enter the legal profession.
 The gloves pay tribute to Lethbridge.

 Lethbridge published her autobiography in May 2021 - Nemone: A young woman barrister’s battle against prejudice, class and misogyny.
 Her controversial marriage.

 In December 2021, Lethbridge released her second book, Postcards from Greece, a collection of her poems which are intended to be read alongside the first part of her autobiography Nemone.

 Nemone appeared on BBC Radio 4 Desert Island Discs on Sunday 2 February 2025.
 Her luxury item was her doll, Sarah Jane, which Nemone has had since she was one year old.
 Her favourite record choice was Mozart's Marriage of Figaro final duet.
 She did the interview from home after a recent fall.
 She still works pro bono, giving legal advice.
-She has stated that she would still value her deceased ex-husband being pardoned, as he and she have always believed he was innocent of murder.
+She has stated that she would still value her deceased ex-husband being pardoned, as she always believed he was innocent of murder.